- Abnormalities of the Pupil

 Preseptal cellulitis

-- bacterial infection of tissues lying anterior to the orbital septum (therefore not an orbital condition)
+- infection of tissues lying anterior to the orbital septum (therefore not an orbital condition)

 Orbital cellulitis

-- bacterial infection of tissues lying posterior to the orbital septum (within the orbit)
+- infection of tissues lying posterior to the orbital septum (within the orbit)

 - severe sight and life-threatening emergency

 Clinical differentiation between preseptal and orbital cellulitis is often difficult, particularly in children.
-For both conditions, the usual causative organisms are Staphylococcus, Streptococcus (including MRSA), and Haemophilus species
+For both conditions, the usual causative organisms are Staphylococcus (including MRSA) and Streptococcus species.
+In older children and adults infections may be polymicrobial with aerobic and anaerobic bacteria.

 Predisposing factors